vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/clusters/Get-VCFCluster.md

 ### -vdses

-Retrieves the vdses of the cluster.
+Specifies retrieving the vSphere Distributed Switches (VDS) for the cluster.

 ```yaml
 Type: String